skynettoday/skynet-today/content/news/_posts/2018-04-18-tesla-crash.md

 tags: [Tesla,autonomy,ethics,BigBiz]
 ---

-A "self-driving" car crashes.
+A "self-driving" car crashes, tragically killing its driver.
 Coverage centers on who is to blame, but seems to miss one key insight.

 ## What Happened